hdilab/library-chatbot/data/nlu.md

 - Hello
 - Hi
 - HI
+- Hi
+- Hi

 ## intent:how_to_know_type_of_articles
 - how can I recognize that an Article is in Qualitative or Quantitative or Mixed Method?
 - is the article qualitative or quantitative?
 - How can I know if the article is quantitative or qualitative
-- Help me to find the category of resarch articles
+- Help me to find the category of research articles
 - is this article quantitative or qualitative ?
 - how to know the type of articles?
 - how to know types of articles